zapmal/sequelize-rest-api/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.